dgadling/provisions/gingerscones.md

 - ¾ cup heavy cream, plust extra for brushing the tops of scones

 ## Preparation
-1. Adjust the oven rack to the middle position and preheat to 400 F
+1. Adjust the oven rack to the middle position and preheat to 400°F
 2. In the bowl of a food processor with a steel blade or a stand mixer with a paddle attachment, combine flour, sugar, baking powder and pulse on low to mix
 3. Add lemon zest and butter, pulse on and off to mix until mixture is pale yellow and the consistency of fine meal
 4. Transfer mixture to a large bowl and stir in the ginger.
 Make a well in the center and pour in the cream.
 Fold in the dry ingredients and mix just until combined.